Background

 And this applies to psychopaths as well.

-It's titled The Personal Cost of Psychopathy, Impacts of Triarchic Psychopathy Traits on Internalizing and Life Satisfaction.
+It's titled The Personal Cost of Psychopathy: Impacts of Triarchic Psychopathy Traits on Impairment, Internalizing, and Life Satisfaction.

 The authors are Kelsey Davis, Nicholas Kavish, and Jaime Anderson.

-So it's a very interesting question because we all focus on the cause of psychopathy to society, on the cause paid by victims of psychopaths.
+So it's a very interesting question because we all focus on the cost of psychopathy to society, on the cost paid by victims of psychopaths.

 But we never ask the question, what does it feel like to be a psychopath?
-What is the personal cost that the psychopath pays for his or her psychopathy?
+What is the personal cost that the psychopath pays for his or more rarely her psychopathy?

 And this, as I said, is the topic of this study.